crate/cratedb-guide/docs/integrate/prometheus/index.md

 :::
 Prometheus's main features are:

-- a multi-dimensional data model with time series data identified by metric name and key/value pairs
+- a multidimensional data model with time series data identified by metric name and key/value pairs
 - PromQL, a flexible query language to leverage this dimensionality
 - no reliance on distributed storage; single server nodes are autonomous
 - time series collection happens via a pull model over HTTP